trojanhorser/sphinx/source/fields.rst

 		First Text
 	*/

-- The HTML content of an element can also be retrieved by using the **"*html"** parameter, as shown in the example below:
+- Otherwise the HTML content of an element will be retrieved, as shown in the example below:

 .. code-block:: html